 Special Guest: Opening and closing ceremonies usually include appearances by celebrities and other iconic people from the host country.
-London 2012's opening ceremonies even included three fictional British icons, James Bond (played by Daniel Craig), Mr. Bean (Rowan Atkinson) and, indirectly, Doctor Whonote the TARDIS is heard during the 1970s montage, to the line "We gotta get outta this place" — and one of the decorative sets (not an actual jump) in the equestrian events was a red police call box sitting next to a park bench..
+London 2012's opening ceremonies even featured two fictional British icons, James Bond (played by Daniel Craig) and Mr. Bean (Rowan Atkinson); plus it had a couple nods to Doctor Who.note the TARDIS is heard during the 1970s montage, to the line "We gotta get outta this place" — and one of the decorative sets (not an actual jump) in the equestrian events was a red police call box sitting next to a park bench.

 Sore Loser: Perhaps the most notorious example in Olympic history comes from the 2008 Beijing games, where Taekwondo competitor Angel Matos kicked a referee after losing his gold medal bout.
 He was banned for life for this incident, even though many felt he had legitimate grievances with the standard of refereeing of the match.